[amazon_auto_links id="280537"]

 3. Urban Areas: The Present

 As we grow up, we see the number of slums increasing in the city day by day.
 There is no footpath or corner left for isolation.
-People live in a huge number of groups together unable to meet their necessities.
+People live in a huge number of groups together, unable to meet their necessities.
 Sanitation, health and surroundings are thoroughly neglected.
 Despite that, why is urbanisation increasing with time?
 This is because the majority of the work is now done in cities.
 Even with less income, people travel to urban areas in search of jobs.
 This has caused a huge negative impact on urban areas.
 These areas have become overcrowded and dirty.
-Most of all this causes all kinds of pollution in its biodiversity.
+Most of all, this causes all kinds of pollution to its biodiversity.

 4. Impacts of Urbanisation